Hurricane-k/Demo-AlignWhitePoints/README.md

-# Demo for Aligning White Points
+# Demo for Aligning White Points (color correction for multi-camera systems)

 ## Introduction
 A demo code for the journal paper "Color correction for multi-camera systems: aligning white points".